The Covenants Between God and Man – Chapter 25

 The Covenant of Grace looks different throughout redemptive history.
 For instance, grace in this covenant is only hinted at with Adam and Eve with God providing a sacrifice for their sin (Genesis 3:21).
 With Abraham, we are told he heard the gospel (good news of the covenant) in his day (Galatians 3:8).
 And we see grace in this covenant more clearly displayed where Christ would be the perfect sacrifice for sins (Hebrews 9:11-28).
 In every age, God has revealed his grace to people, but often in a different manner.

-Conclusion: Covenant Theology vs. Other Perspectives
+Application: Covenant Theology vs. Other Perspectives

 Covenant Theology with its three theological covenants is just one way conservative theologians understand how God has related to people throughout history.
 The other popular perspective is Dispensationalism which has several forms, but generally teaches seven dispensations of grace.
 And there’s a New Covenant Theology which argues for a complete abrogation of the Old Testament moral law in place of the New Testament’s law.